hds/rfr/docs/src/file-format/chunked.md

 ### ChunkTimestamp

-A chunk timestamp represents the time of an event with respect to the chunk's base time.
+A chunk timestamp represents the time of a record with respect to the chunk's base time.
 It is stored as the number of microseconds since the base time.
-All events within a chunk must occur at the base time or afterwards.
+All records within a chunk must occur at the base time or afterwards.

 Chunk timestamps are encoded as a [`newtype_struct`] of a [`varint(u64)`].
 This gives it a range of